tytydraco/yessleep/out/My_Twin_Brother_the_Parasite.md

 When I awoke after surgery, a team of doctors huddled around me, wide-eyed.

 “What happened?”
-I asked through my drug-induced haze.
+I asked through my anesthesia haze.

-“Robert, we removed the fetus,” one doctor said, her face stern.
+“Robert, we removed the fetus,” one doctor said.

 I shot up in my bed.